Arison7/SDE-Chess/README.md

 #### a. **Factory Pattern**

-- **Usage:** The `PieceFactory` class creates chess pieces based on their type and color.
+- **Usage:** Creates chess pieces like pawns or kings based on their type and color.
-- **Benefit:** Simplifies piece creation logic and ensures adherence to the Single Responsibility Principle.
+- **Benefit:** Keeps the code for creating pieces neat and focused.
 - **Code Example:**
   ```java
   public class PieceFactory {